-11.1 Concerns About a Child
+3.1 Concerns About a Child

-- 11.1.1 Contact with the family should be discussed with the DSL, who may consult the Multi Agency Safeguarding Hub (MASH). - 11.1.2 In cases where a minor physical injury causes concern, it is usual Trust and school practice to discuss this with the parent or carer.
+- 3.1.1 Contact with the family should be discussed with the DSL, who may consult the relevant local authority ie CFCS for Sutton or Multi Agency Safeguarding Hub for other boroughs (MASH). - 3.1.2 In cases where a minor physical injury causes concern, it is usual Trust and school practice to discuss this with the parent or carer.
 If the explanation suggests a non-accidental cause for the injury (or a failure to protect the student from harm), the student (as appropriate), parent or carer should be informed that the matter must be referred to the MASH.
 In cases of possible neglect or emotional abuse, the concern may have built up over a period of time.
-There may have been discussion previously between school staff and the family about sources of help but if concerns persist, the DSL will need to refer to the MASH and will normally advise the family of this. - 11.1.3 In cases where there are suspicions of abuse, the DSL may seek immediate advice from the Multi Agency Safeguarding Hub (MASH) before discussing this with the family.
+There may have been discussion previously between school staff and the family about sources of help but if concerns persist, the DSL will need to refer to the MASH and will normally advise the family of this. - 3.1.3 In cases where there are suspicions of abuse, the DSL may seek immediate advice from the Multi Agency Safeguarding Hub (MASH) before discussing this with the family.

-11.2 Recording
+3.2 Recording

-- 11.2.1 All records relating to child welfare concerns will be kept on CPOMS. - 11.2.2 Where there are concerns about a student, everything should be recorded in writing as soon as possible after disclosure.
-A Child Protection file may be opened and must be (if paper) easily distinguishable from others where there are no concerns.
-Electronic files will be linked to CPOMS. - 11.2.3 The School will keep written and electronic records of any concerns about students, even where there is no need to refer the matter immediately. - 11.2.4 Information from records will only be accessed by staff on a "need to know" basis. - 11.2.5 Key staff will need to know when a student is subject to a Child
+3.2.1 All records relating to child welfare concerns will be kept on CPOMS.

+- 3.2.2 Where there are concerns about a student, everything should be recorded in writing as soon as possible after disclosure.
+A Child Protection file may be opened and must be (if paper) easily distinguishable and separate from others where there are no concerns.
+Electronic files will be linked to CPOMS. - 3.2.3 The School will keep written and electronic records of any concerns about students, even where there is no need to refer the matter immediately. - 3.2.4 Information from records will only be accessed by staff on a "need to know" basis. - 3.2.5 Key staff will need to know when a student is subject to a Child Protection Plan or is a Child in Need (CIN), so they can monitor the student's welfare. - 3.2.6 Records relating to the student's welfare will remain on the student's file as long as the student is a student at the School. - 3.2.7 When the student leaves the School, the new school or college will be advised in writing that their records contain information about child protection concerns even where these are no longer current.
+Records should be sent to the new school or college in a way that is lawful in terms of the requirements of the General Data Protection Act. - 3.3 Concern about a staff member, supply staff, carer or volunteer - 3.3.1 Allegations or concerns about a member of staff, worker or volunteer must immediately be notified to the Headteacher (or the CEO, if the concern is about the Headteacher).
+If the concern is about the CEO then the Chair of the Trust Board should be notified.
+Staff must be aware that they can contact the LADO directly If their concern relates to the Headteacher or CEO.
+See whistleblowing policy